spack/spack/lib/spack/docs/build_settings.rst

 output in order to determine all relevant settings and variables.
 Reasons why this may not work automatically are

+* the wrong package name,
 * missing module dependencies,
 * nonstandard paths, and
 * the use of metamodules, i.e., modules whose only purpose is to load other modules.

+For certain libraries there exist multiple implementations (e.g., MPI).
+If you modify the ``packages.yaml`` file, then you must make sure to select the correct package name.
+For example, the package ``mpich`` can be used only for the vanilla MPICH implementation but not for Cray MPICH; Cray MPICH has its own package called ``cray-mpich``.
+If the wrong module name is picked, this can cause errors later, e.g., Spack may compute a wrong prefix.

 The case of missing dependencies will be discussed based on the real-world example of loading OpenMPI 4.0.2 with CUDA support.
 Shown below is the ``module